twlz0ne/lsp-clangd/README.md

 Since `clangd` is part of `clang-tools-extra` since Clang 5, it can be installed by all the same methods for installing Clang 5 or later.

 With macOS, the easiest way is to install via Homebrew.
+Note that this recipe is keg-only, so you must customize `lsp-clangd-executable` to `/usr/local/opt/llvm/bin/clangd`.

 ``` shell
 brew install llvm